artyredd/RatchetAndClankCrackInTimeSoftLock/README.md

     - `0` represents a grounded state
     - `1` represents one helicopter jump has been used
     - `2` represents two helicopter jumps have been used
-    - `3` represents no additional helicopter jumps left
+    - `3` represents no additional helicopter jumps remain

 Using the provided characteristics find the memory address associated with Clank's Helicopter jump (`currentJumpCount`).